Save £490 on average - Compare Quotes

 Developers will sometimes offer to cover your new build solicitor fees.
 But before agreeing to have the house builder contribute to or pay your legal fees, make sure this doesn’t come with strings attached.
 Often the house builder will have an arrangement with a legal firm.
 But you should not feel obliged to use them.
 Shop around for the best legal firm.
 A good place to start is our guide to new build conveyancing.

-Bear in mind the process of buying a new build is different to buying an older property so it’s advisable to use a conveyancer who is experienced in this type of property.
+And as the process of buying a new build is different to buying an older property, it’s advisable to use a conveyancer who is experienced in this type of property.

 If you’re buying a new build leasehold flat, you’ll find useful information in our guide Leasehold conveyancing: Fees, process and how long it takes.